Transforming Teaching to Generate Student Success

 - Self-assess how they are doing and how they can be successful.

-Outcome Alignment
+Objective Alignment

-How to Write Learning Outcomes?
+How to Write Learning Objectives

 Begin with an end in mind

 The stem is followed by an active verb.
 If you use Bloom’s Taxonomy you can find action verbs that directly relate to the level of learning desired.
+As a learner advances through the program, the level of the learning objectives should move up the Bloom’s scale.

 - Is it specific?